savq/melange-nvim/CONTRIBUTING.md

 ## Build and develop

-Melange is made with [Lush.nvim](https://github.com/rktjmp/lush.nvim), which makes it very easy to modify.
-Either for extending, contributing, or for making your own fork.
+Melange is made with [Lush.nvim](https://github.com/rktjmp/lush.nvim), which makes it very easy to modify; either for extending, contributing, or for making your own fork.
 Refer to the [Lush docs](https://github.com/rktjmp/lush.nvim/blob/main/doc/lush.txt) for more information on extending the colorscheme.

 Melange provides a build script and a makefile to compile Lush colorschemes to vimscript persistently.
-Alternatively, you can source the `.lua` file directly:
+Alternatively, you can source the `melange/init.lua` file directly:

 ```lua
 lua require("lush")(require("melange"))